jguadagno/jguadagno.github.io/install.md

 The output should be something like `ruby 2.7.4p191 (2021-07-07 revision a21a3b7d23) [x64-mingw32]`

+## Machine Configuration

+Because the Jekyll site uses a remote theme, [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes), we have to add a System Environment variable with the Github Personal Access token.
+Acquire a token from [Personal access tokens](https://github.com/settings/tokens) from Github.

+Create an environment variable named `JEKYLL_GITHUB_TOKEN` with the value of the personal access token.

 ## Jekyll Install

 This repository should have everything needed to get started.
 Navigate to the repository in a terminal or command prompt.
 Example: